kashamalasha/nightscout-widget-electron/README.md

 # 🦉 Hello, I am Owlet!

-The app's new name is "Owlet," which means baby owl and was chosen because of the Nightscout logo.
+The app's new name is "Owlet", which means baby owl and was chosen because of the Nightscout logo.

 ## 👋 Project Description

 This is the cross-platform application, built with Electron, uses the [Nightscout API](https://nightscout.github.io/).
-The aim is to provide a lightweight interface for your T1D measurement visualization (blood sugar levels).
+The aim is to provide a lightweight interface for your `T1D` measurement visualization (blood sugar levels).

 The widget will stay on top of your screen, so you don't need to keep your Nightscout site in the browser opened to see your/your relative's or kid's measurements in real-time anymore.